ebookipedia/ebookipedia.github.io/wikipedia/README.md

-Builds a eBookipedia page based on Wikipedia content
+Builds an eBookipedia page based on Wikipedia content